What Does the Supreme Court Stand For?

 Today, shaming doesn’t work.

-Justice Clarence Thomas has accepted gifts—many originally unreported—form wealthy benefactors whose interests could, at some point, reach the Supreme Court.
+Justice Clarence Thomas has accepted gifts—many originally unreported—from wealthy benefactors whose interests could, at some point, reach the Supreme Court.
 Nonetheless, the issue isn’t just about whether these cases come before the Court.
 It’s about perception.
 When the public sees a potential conflict of interest, the integrity of the judiciary is compromised.

 In 1987, 76 percent of Americans held a favorable view of the Supreme Court, according to Pew Research (Aug.
 8, 2024).
 Today, that approval has dropped to 47 percent.